List on Bids44 →

 Disadvantages — Why You Might Skip the Google Pixel 8 Pro in 2026

 Slower Charging Speeds.
-The Pixel 8 Pro supports up to 30W wired charging, which was decent at launch but is notably slower than many other premium flagships available in 2026.
-Fully charging the device can take over an hour, which might be inconvenient if you need quick top-ups throughout the day.
-If rapid charging is crucial for your lifestyle, this could be a drawback.
+The Pixel 8 Pro supports up to 30W wired charging, which was competitive in 2023 but is significantly slower than many other premium flagships available today.
+Fully charging the phone can take over an hour, which can be inconvenient if you need quick top-ups throughout the day.
+If fast charging is a top priority, this might not be the right pick.

 Factors That Affect Google Pixel 8 Pro Resale Value

-Original Box and Accessories.
-Having the original box, charging cable, and documents can add ₹2,000-4,000 to the perceived value.
-Buyers appreciate a complete package.
+Presence of Original Box and Accessories.
+Having the original box, charging cable, and any manuals can add ₹1,000-3,000 to the perceived value.
+It signals a complete package and careful ownership.

 Maintenance Cost Breakdown (India, 2026)